Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Walter Johnsen

-So, you know you’re down from 4% to 2% and got 7 million less debt.
-So there'll be a swing -- continued swing in that.
-We are working to manage our inventory tighter.
-But on the other hand, you're writing checks to take inventory in on the spot market so they can be resold.
-So really probably, inventory is still the same.
+Yes.
+So you've gone from 4% to 2% and got $7 million less debt.
+So there'll be a swing, continued swing, in that.
+And we are working to manage our inventory tighter.
+But I -- on the other hand, you're writing checks to take inventory in on the spot market so that can be resold.
+So really, probably inventory is still the same.

 Stephen Percoco

+Okay.
 And then if I can maybe push a little bit.
-You've got back-to-school, you said is for you guys is mostly a second quarter event.
-It sounds like with the retailers being closed that it's possible that some of those orders could shift into the third quarter or to the extent that your retailers have sold through inventory, maybe the ordering is not quite as strong into the third quarter.
-I mean, I understand, that you may not have visibility into all of it.
-But at the same time you're doing planning presumably.
-And so the issue is, if the economy starts moving back to normal over the next couple of months or so as push to end the lockdown.

-It seems to me like while some of your business could be impacted in the third quarter that you shouldn't have based upon what you've told us right now, that your business should not go through as much of a dip in the second and third quarters.
-Again, assuming that, we start to move back to normal.
-Your business shouldn't go through as much of a gift as maybe other manufacturers or retailers or like what experience.
+You've got -- back-to-school, you've said, is -- for you guys, is mostly a second quarter event.
+It sounds like, with the retailers being closed, that it's possible that some of those orders could shift into the third quarter.
+Or to the extent that your retailers haven't sold through inventory, maybe the ordering is not quite as strong into the third quarter.
+I mean I understand that you may not have visibility into all of it, but at the same time, you're doing planning, presumably.
+And so the issue is, if the economy starts moving back to normal over the next couple of months or so as states push to end the lockdown, it seems to me like while some of your business could be impacted in the third quarter, that you shouldn't have -- based upon what you've told us right now, that your business should not go through as much of a dip in the second and third quarters, again assuming that we start to move back to normal.
+It's your business shouldn't go through as much of a dip as maybe other manufacturers or retailers or the like would experience.
 Is that fair?
 Can you provide some color on that?

 Walter Johnsen

 Well, I think you're right, Steve.
-As I’ve mentioned, you've got the same number of kids going to school each year and so they need supplies, and this is really globally.
-So what we're doing in Canada and Europe and the U.S. or in Asia, there’s base demand.
-Now whether, it goes mostly in the second quarter or the third that used to be all in the second.
-And lately, we've been seeing more online business moving to the third quarter because parents were buying from, say, Amazon before the kids went to school.
-And some of them went to school in the beginning of August will be buying in July.
-In some areas, they went to schools in end of August beginning of September, so they’re buying at the end of August.
+And as I mentioned, you've got the same number of kids going to school each year.
+And so they need supplies.
+And this is really global.
+So what we're doing in Canada or in Europe or the U.S. or in Asia, there's a base demand.
+Now whether it goes mostly in the second quarter or the third, that used to be all in the second.
+And lately, we've been seeing more online business moving to the third quarter because parents were buying from, say, Amazon, before the kids went to school and some of them went to school in the beginning of August, so they'll be buying in July.
+In some areas, they went to schools end of August, beginning of September, so they're buying at the end of August.

-And so, the Amazon piece probably shifts more into the third quarter.
-And it's been doing that as a trend.
-Amazon Prime, we understand has been shifted to August of this year.
-And so what was going on in July is now August and that still in the same quarter, but tends to be a lot of help.
-When we're stocking stores, and please don't think that all stores are closed.
-There were some stores that are closed.
-But if you look at the biggest retailer in the United States, they're absolutely open.
-And if you look at Costco, they're open and Target's open.
+And so the Amazon piece probably shifts more into the third quarter, and it's been doing that as a trend.
+And Amazon Prime, we understand, has been shifted to August of this year.
+And so what was going on in July is now August.
+And it's still in the same quarter but tends to be a lot of sales.
+When we're stocking stores -- and please don't think that all stores are closed.
+There are some stores that are closed, but if you look at the biggest retailer in the United States, they are absolutely open.
+And if you look at Costco, they're open, and Target's open.
 And a lot of shoppers are going to those places, and they're going to Amazon.
-And so while some are closed, others are getting them share and making an impact.
-And of course the shipping works for these.
-So it's, I think overall, there'll be less demand because of disposable income.
-So you still have the underlying requirement for the kits.
+And so while some are closed, others are gaining share and making an impact.
+And of course, we're shipping more to these.
+So it's I think, overall, there'll be less demand because of disposable income, but you still have the underlying requirement for the kids.

 Operator

-[Operator Instructions] Our next question comes from Richard Dearnley of Longport Partners.
+[Operator Instructions] So our next question comes from Richard Dearnley, Longport Partners.
 Please go ahead.

 Richard Dearnley

-Hello again, I forgot to ask, what was the mix between first aid and sharpening and other in the quarter?
+I forgot to ask.
+What was the mix between first aid and sharpening and other in the quarter?

 Walter Johnsen